rob-leach/k-sim/README.md

 Navigate to `src/ksim/data/` and inspect the example `instXXXX.js` files.

 Currently `instTwoTopics.js` is what will be loaded by `src/ksim/KSim.js`, you can experiment by directly editing that file, then reloading your browser.
 The "actions" that you configure in that file have additional undocumented options that can be discovered in `src/ksim/engine/actions.js`.

+# Want to help us improve?
+- Found a bug?
+Let us know with an issue
+- Have a great idea for a feature?
+Issues can help there too?
+- Want to help us implement these things?
+Consider [CONTRIBUTING.md]!